kkhuang1201/Expense-Reimbursement-System/README.md

 * Maven
 * Git

-## Features
+## List of features ready and opportunities for future development

-List of features ready and opportunities for future development *An Employee can login
+*An Employee can login
 *An Employee can view the Employee Homepage
 *An Employee can logout